AnthonyRomanVelez/AnthonyRomanVelez/README.md

 ![Anurag's GitHub stats](https://github.com/AnthonyRomanVelez/AnthonyRomanVelez/blob/main/My%20project-1.png)
 ### Hi there 👋
-### My name is Anthony, I'm currently on my Senior year at National University working on my Computer Science degree.
-### Here I have some of my personal projects and assignments, I'm always looking for ways to improve my coding skills and trying to think outside the box😄.
+##### My name is Anthony, I'm currently on my Senior year at National University working on my Computer Science degree.Here I have some of my personal projects and assignments, I'm always looking for ways to improve my coding skills and trying to think outside the box😄.

 ##